As a registered charity, support from Trusts and Foundations is vital to Canterbury Festival

 To discuss how your support could further our aim of inspiring new talent and securing the future of contemporary arts in Kent, please contact Amanda McKean, Development Manager on 01227 452 853 or at firstname.lastname@example.org.

-Thank you to the following Trusts and Foundations for their support:
+Thank you to the following Trusts and Supporters:

 The John Swire 1989 Charitable Trust